dat-019/Microservice-web-api-hosted-in-AWS/README.md

    1. Create new API Getway
    1. Create new VPCLink as the bridge between the Getway API and the Load Balancing
    1. Create API Getway resources
-   1. For the client to call your API Getway, you must create a deployment and associated a state with it.
+   1. For the client to call your API Getway, you must create a deployment and associate a state with it.